Morningstar88/kalki-search/FromTheSea/FromTheSea.md

    - A budget-friendly option with hammocks and basic facilities.
    - Ideal for nature lovers.

 ---

+Yoga on Koh Rong, Koh Rong Samloem, and Koh Ta Kiev offers serene and rejuvenating experiences, blending the natural beauty of these islands with the practice of mindfulness and movement.
+Here's a breakdown of yoga opportunities on each island:

+---

+### **Koh Rong**
+1. **The Royal Sands Yoga Sala**:
+   - Located at The Royal Sands Resort, this outdoor yoga sala overlooks the mountains of Koh Rong, offering a tranquil setting for yoga and meditation.
+   - Classes are available for guests, and the serene environment enhances the experience.

+2. **Independent Practice**:
+   - Koh Rong's quieter beaches, like Long Set Beach, provide perfect spots for self-guided yoga sessions.
+Bring your mat and enjoy the sound of the waves.

+---

+### **Koh Rong Samloem**
+1. **Laguna Yoga (Saracen Bay)**:
+   - Offers yoga holidays and drop-in classes at Laguna Resort.
+The yoga platform at sea provides a unique experience, combining the sound of the ocean with guided sequences.
+   - Resident teacher Maija leads classes that cater to all levels.

+2. **Sunset Beach Yoga**:
+   - Located on Sunset Beach, this spot combines yoga with other wellness practices like Reiki and acupuncture.
+   - The peaceful beach setting is ideal for relaxation and mindfulness.

+3. **Beach House Cambodia (M’Pai Bay)**:
+   - Some accommodations, like Beach House Cambodia, offer yoga classes as part of their retreat packages.

+---

+### **Koh Ta Kiev**
+1. **Kactus Eco-Resort**:
+   - This off-grid resort offers yoga sessions in a serene, natural setting.
+The yoga space is surrounded by lush greenery and overlooks the beach.
+   - Classes are tailored to guests, focusing on relaxation and connection with nature.

+2. **Independent Practice**:
+   - Koh Ta Kiev’s secluded beaches and tranquil atmosphere make it perfect for self-guided yoga.
+The lack of distractions allows for deep focus and meditation.

+---

+### **Why Yoga on These Islands?**
+The islands' natural beauty, with their pristine beaches, lush jungles, and calming ocean sounds, creates an ideal environment for yoga.
+Whether you're a beginner or an experienced practitioner, the combination of yoga and the islands' tranquility offers a unique opportunity to recharge and reconnect.

+Let me know if you'd like more details about any of these yoga spots or tips for practicing yoga in tropical environments!

 ### **Hammock Spots and Their Proximity to Ferry Ports**